 For more information about these and other Minnesota property management requirements and exceptions, please contact the Minnesota Department of Commerce/Real Estate Division.

 Before hiring a property manager to manage your Minnesota rental property, you should always check that he or she is licensed appropriately.
-You can check the license status of Minnesota property managers and the Minnesota's License Lookup Directory.

 NO. A broker's license is not required to manage community associations in Minnesota.
 However, The Department of Commerce has stated that if an association management company is engaged in trust activities or if it is signing contracts, then it must have a real estate broker license.